wkumari/draft-wkumari-capport-icmp-unreach/README.md

    This document defines a new ICMP Type for Captive Portal Messages.
-   The ICMP Type will only be known to clients supporting this specificaion and provide both generlay or flow 5-tuple specific notifications from the Captive Portal NAS.
+   The ICMP Type will only be known to clients supporting this specificaion and provides both generic and flow 5-tuple specific notifications from the Captive Portal NAS.

    Further, This document defines a multi-part ICMP extension to ICMP